matschaffer/matschaffer.com/_posts/2021-10-04-monitor-home-internet-with-elastic.md

 abstract: My home internet (NTT) has been slow in the evenings and weekends for over a year now.
 I decided it was time to get scientific about it.
 ---

-Since the start of COVID19, my home internet has gotten noticably slow between the hours of 8p and midnight (JST, local).
+Since the start of COVID19, my home internet has gotten noticeably slow between the hours of 8p and midnight (JST, local).

 I suspect this is a widespread issue as more people are staying home and doing things that exercise both local and global internet connections.

 My ISP seems to do a decent job keeping things like video streaming prioritized, but work can be a big pain.
 Operations like apt update/install on a local VMs, npm install, browsing company websites can get _very_ slow.
 It's even worse when I'm on a full-tunnel VPN as I suspect in this case my ISP can't make any sort of traffic priority decisions.

 For the last year, I mostly ignored it.
-With so much of the world suffering and dieing, it's difficult to complain about slow internet.
+With so much of the world suffering and dying, it's difficult to complain about slow internet.

 But it's gone on so long now I decided to at least get scientific about it.

 ## The approach

-I figured if I could have something like [Ookla Speedtest](https://www.speedtest.net/) running continually and storing data, I could demonstrate and quantify the issue.
+I figured if I could have something like [÷Ookla Speedtest](https://www.speedtest.net/) running continually and storing data, I could demonstrate and quantify the issue.

 But what to use?